If you’re visiting the country, then Gardens By The Bay Singapore will probably be on your to-do list! So here’s all the info for visiting.

 The are a few different sections to Gardens By The Bay, some of which are free, others your must pay to enter.

-Discount is applied if you wish to visit both, such as the Flower Dome + Cloud Forest Admission E-Ticket.
+There are discounts available if you wish to visit both indoor attractions, such as the Flower Dome + Cloud Forest Admission E-Ticket.

 Or you can get access to the OCBC Skyway as well via the Flower Dome, Cloud Forest + OCBC Skyway Combo Ticket.